lodeguns/MOOs-An/README.md

 # Interactome weights with Network-based Adjacency - Algorithm 1

-The procedure requires to download all the files and run the script **NetBasAdj-Example.R**, all functions are gathered in **NetBasAdj.R**

 The pseudo-code of the Algorithm 1 is described in the paper.

-A small example of the Algorithm 1 is linked here: https://github.com/lodeguns/NetBasAdj
+A small example of the Algorithm 1 is linked here: https://github.com/lodeguns/NetBasAdj and in integrated in this source code.

 --------------------------------------------------------------------------------------------------------